SevenSecrets/game-blog/README.md

 ### Currently working on

-- Fixing the grid so the article doesn't outweigh the left and right columns
+- Fixing the grid so the article doesn't remove the left and right columns
 - Making said sections individually selectable (ie table of contents)

 ### Testing